barryclark/jekyll-now/_posts/2016/2016-10-18-Scary-Tales-Unboxing.md

 Similar to Fairy Tales you're getting 2 tales and over 100 cards.
 As is expected, you can combine both games to make even crazier stories.

+I didn't take as many shots of the game as I did the first one.
+Just enough to get an idea of how to new artwork, cards, and tokens look.

 ![Scary Tales Box]({{ site.url }}/images/storyline/scarytales-box.jpg)
 ![Scary Tales Back]({{ site.url }}/images/storyline/scarytales-back.jpg)
 ![Scary Tales Rules]({{ site.url }}/images/storyline/scarytales-rules.jpg)